zonika/ruby-intro-to-arrays-lab-web-0715-public/README.md

 ```ruby
 name = "Tim"
 ```
-Variables can only store one item at a time and thus are not useful when we need to store large amount of data (that is store information about multiple items).
+Variables can only store one item at a time and thus are not useful when we need to store a large amount of data (that is store information about multiple items).

 Arrays, on the other hand, can store multiple items.
 These items are called elements of the array.
-Arrays can hold objects of any [data type](http://zetcode.com/lang/rubytutorial/datatypes/).Arrays can be created in various ways.
+Arrays can hold objects of any [data type](http://zetcode.com/lang/rubytutorial/datatypes/).
+Arrays can be created in various ways.
 > [Head over to the documentation on Arrays Ruby Docs to find out how arrays are created](http://www.ruby-doc.org/core-2.1.3/Array.html).
 Make sure you have your terminal open so that you can try out the different ways arrays are created in Ruby.

-An array is denoted by square brackets [ ].
+An array is denoted by square brackets `[ ]`.
 Inside the brackets you can create a list of elements separated by commas.
 ```ruby
 list_of_names = ['Arel', 'Steven', 'Mitch', 'Tristan', 'Ian']